Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Classical Decision Making

-The \citeauthor{von1944theory} Theorem considers a scenario of \textit{decision under risk} with rational preferences; this is, rationally choosing between uncertain outcomes with known probabilities.
+Consider the following scenario: throwing a die.
+In this scenario, using DeFinetti's Representation Theorem \citep{finetti1992foresight,schervish1995theory}, we can model such throws as independent realizations of a random variable that has a known fixed law.
+We can think of such a law as being \textit{objective}.
+The \citeauthor{von1944theory} (vNM) Theorem considers a scenario of \textit{decision under risk} with rational preferences; this is, rationally choosing between alternatives with uncertain outcomes with known, objective, probabilities.

-Formally, using the notation from \citeauthor{gilboa2009decision} \cite{gilboa2009decision}, we consider a set $X$ of available options.
+Formally, using the notation by \cite{gilboa2009decision}, we consider a set $X$ of available options.
 Let $L$ be the set of lotteries with finite support over $X$.
-The actual objects of choice are the elements $l \in L$, which are known to the decision maker; we represent the decision maker's preferences by a preference relation $\succeq \subseteq L \times L$ that satisfies being complete, transitive, continuous and a technical condition called \textit{independence}.
-This family of conditions is called \textit{von Neumann-Morgenstern rationality axioms} as described in \cite{gilboa2009decision}.
+The objects of choice are elements $l \in L$, which are known to the decision maker; we represent the decision maker's preferences by a preference relation $\succeq \subseteq L \times L$ that satisfies being complete, transitive, continuous, and a condition called \textit{independence}.
+This family of conditions is called \textit{von Neumann-Morgenstern rationality axioms} as described by \cite{gilboa2009decision} and \cite{schervish1995theory}.

 \begin{theorem}[von Neumann-Morgenstern]{ } A preference relation $\succeq \subseteq L \times L$ where $L$ is a set of lotteries with finite support over a set $X$ satisfies the von Neumann-Morgenstern rationality axioms if and only if there exists a function $u: X \to \mathbb{R}$ such that for every $P, Q \in L$ we have that